-SILOAM SPRINGS, ARK.
+Siloam Springs, Ark.
 (Feb.
-16, 2016) – John Brown University will host its annual Family Weekend Feb.
-19-20, with weekend events including a talent & variety show, two performances of “David Copperfield” and several athletic events.
-JBU expects over 700 parents and family members to attend.
+16, 2015) - John Brown University will host its annual Family Weekend on Feb.
+20 and 21.
+The weekend’s events will include the Student Talent & Variety Show, a student performance of “Pride and Prejudice” and several athletic events.
+JBU expects 600-800 parents to attend.

-The weekend will conclude with two performances of the annual Student Talent & Variety Shows at 6 p.m. and 8 p.m. in the Cathedral of the Ozarks.
-Winners will be announced after the 8 p.m. show with a reception immediately following in the Walker Student Center.
+The weekend will conclude Saturday night with the Student Talent & Variety Show in the Cathedral of the Ozarks.
+Identical performances will take place at 6 p.m. and 8 p.m., with winners announced after the 8 p.m. show.
+Tickets are $2 each at the door.

-John Brown University is a leading private Christian university, training students to honor God and serve others since 1919.
-Ranked No. 2 among Southern regional colleges by U.S. News, JBU enrolls more than 2,700 students from 42 states and 39 countries in its traditional undergraduate, graduate, degree completion and concurrent education programs.
-JBU offers more than 50 majors, with top programs including business administration, graphic design, engineering, construction management, counseling, teacher education and nursing.
+John Brown University is a private Christian university, ranked No. 1 overall and a Best Value among Southern regional colleges by U.S. News.
+JBU enrolls more than 2,800 students from 42 states and 40 countries in its traditional undergraduate, graduate, degree completion and concurrent education programs.
+JBU is a member of the Council for Christian Colleges and Universities and a founding member of the Evangelical Council for Financial Accountability.